nus-cs2030s/2324-s2/docs/22-exception.md

 # Unit 22: Exceptions

+!!! abstract "Learning Objectives"

-After this unit, students should:
+    After taking this unit, students should:

     - understand about handling java exceptions and how to use the `try`-`catch`-`finally` blocks
     - understand the hierarchy of exception classes and the difference between checked and unchecked exceptions
     - be able to create their own exceptions
     - understand the control flow of exceptions
     - be aware of good practices for exception handling

 One of the nuances of programming is having to write code to deal with exceptions and errors.
 Consider writing a method that reads in a single integer value from a file.
 Here are some things that could go wrong: